davidkpiano/cse-articles/newman-test-harness.md

 The code to setup our test harness is here: [iphilpot/newman-test-harness](https://github.com/iphilpot/newman-test-harness)

-Request Test Harness using [Newman (from Postman)](https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman).
-This will deploy a VM and a storage account to the specified resource group.

 # Getting started

+This will only deploy the request Test Harness using [Newman (from Postman)](https://www.getpostman.com/docs/v6/postman/collection_runs/command_line_integration_with_newman).
+It creates a VM and a storage account to the specified resource group.
+This does not create the AKS instance or a microservice for testing against.

 Local Machine prerequisites:
  - [AzureCLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
  - Bash
+ - Git

 1. Login to Azure (`az login`).
 2. Clone the repo.